 Maritime Museum of the Atlantic

-Part of this fun waterfront museum was a chandlery, where all the gear needed to outfit a vessel was sold.
+Part of this fun waterfront museum used to be a chandlery, where all the gear needed to outfit a vessel was sold.
 You can smell the charred ropes, cured to protect them from saltwater.
 There's a wildly popular display on the Titanic and another on the Halifax Explosion.
-The 3-D film about the Titanic costs $5.
+The 3D film about the Titanic costs $5.
 Outside at the dock you can explore the CSS Acadia, a retired hydrographic vessel from England.

 The last WWII corvette HMCS Sackville is docked nearby and staffed by the Canadian Navy.